erqk/ng-dynamic-json-form/src/assets/docs/v8/props/props_en.md

 </doc-tab>

 The `key` is use to match the target to bind the properties.
-If not provideded, it will bind to the element which the `PropsBindingDirective` is binded.
+If not provided, it will bind to the element where `PropsBindingDirective` is binded.